Backbeats (Saving Private Ryan) Saving Private Ryan (1998)

 9. [33m] On a Normandy hilltop Lt.
 Col. Anderson briefs Miller on the Ryan mission. ^b9

 Anderson lays the order out without elaboration: take a squad inland from Neuville, find Ryan, get him to a beach, get him on a boat.
 Miller does not visibly react.
-He absorbs the assignment as he would any other — the company-officer technique holding in front of a colonel.
-The resistance the order will provoke belongs to the squad, not to him.
+He absorbs the assignment as he would any other.

 10. [36m] Miller assembles the squad and Reiben asks the first version of the calculus question.
 (Resistance / Debate) ^b10

 Outside the briefing area Miller picks the men — Horvath, Reiben, Mellish, Caparzo, Jackson, Wade, plus a translator he has not yet met — and outlines the mission.
 Reiben asks why one paratrooper rates a squad.
 Miller closes the conversation with the line that the gripes go up the chain, not down it.
-The resistance is the squad's; the closure is the technique.
 Sets up Cpl.
 Upham's introduction.

 11. [37m] Cpl.
 Timothy E. Upham is pulled out of a clerk's tent for his French and his German. ^b11

-12. [40m] The squad moves out of Neuville in formation, into open country toward the 101st's drop zone.
+12. [40m] The squad moves out of the beach staging area in formation, heading inland toward Neuville and the 101st's drop zone.
 (Commitment) ^b12

 13. [42m] On the march Upham asks why Miller never tells the men where he is from and Horvath waves him off. ^b13

 Upham trots alongside Horvath asking after Miller's life.
 Horvath tells him there is a pool — every squad has one — and the closer a man gets to guessing Miller's pre-war profession, the bigger his cut.
-The pool is the squad's adaptation to Miller's command-distance technique; they have monetized the mystery.
 Sets up the schoolteacher reveal at the midpoint.

 14. [47m] The squad meets paratroopers under Sgt.
 Hill in a half-bombed town and is given conflicting reports on Ryan. ^b14

 Hill's men are scattered through rubble and cellars.
 They have heard of a Ryan; they are not sure which Ryan; one of them remembers a James Ryan who went south.
-The intelligence the calculus depends on is fog.
 The squad keeps moving.

 15. [49m] In the rubble a French family tries to hand their daughter to the squad for safety. ^b15